 We often get asked about "statement" plants.
 These are plants that will add some "oomph" to your garden, spice things up, or refresh a tired landscape.
 Plants that will make your neighbors jealous!
 To answer that call we dug deep into our plant collection and offer up 5 plants that definitely fit the bill.
 Check these out and see if you need to plant one of these in your garden this spring to make the neighbors do a double-take.

 Lavender Twist Weeping Redbud - Redbuds are one of those classic native American plants that never fails to impress every spring.
-When the deep purple b
+When the deep purple buds

 National Red Rose Day is the perfect time to admire the rose for all of its wonderful qualities.
 This American holiday is celebrated every year on June 12.
 This is a fitting time of the season because rose bushes will be in bloom in most areas of the country.
 This offers everyone the opportunity to take in the iconic fragrance and examine the intricate petal formations.
 Roses are part of human culture in many places around the world, and they have been for centuries.
 Have you ever wondered how roses came to be such an iconic symbol in many cultures?

-Roses have had both sentimental and functional value to huma
+Roses have had both sentimental and functional value to humans